hamdan587/Personal-Task-Manager/README.md

 ## 📂 JSON Data Storage

 All tasks are stored in a `tasks.json` file within the project.
-This file serves as the primary data source until future MongoDB integration.

 ---